apache/cordova-docs/README.md

 1. It verifies that autolinking works after translation, and that translated text point to the same pages as in the original documentation.
-2. It verifies that translated and original files create same DOM structure, since after exporting from Crowdin, the markdown files could contain unnescessary lines, which lead to broken HTML, and could create not needed code sections for example.
+2. It verifies that translated and original files create same DOM structure, since after exporting from Crowdin, the markdown files could contain unnecessary lines, which lead to broken HTML, and could create not needed code sections for example.

 ### Validate JSDoc tool.